BioDAS/biodas.github.io/wiki/Spec_Review.md

 "exon", "intron", "CDS" and "splice3."(We encourage the use of the
 <http://www.sequenceontology.org/> Sequence Ontology IDs to give
 uniformity to DAS sources for example CDS is SO:0000316).
-The annotation
-<b>method</b> is intended to describe how the annotated feature was
-discovered, and may include a reference to a software program (we also encourage the use of ECO numbers to represent the method of annotation e.g.ECO:0000032 "inferred from curated blast match to nucleic acid).
+The annotation &lt;font color="red&gt; what are we doing with method??<b>method</b> is intended to describe how the annotated feature was discovered, and may include a reference to a software program </font>.

 To look up ontologies you could go here:
 "<http://www.ebi.ac.uk/ontology-lookup/>"

 <b>category</b> is a broad functional category that can be used to